Eye-witness stories from the people on the ground are often the most impactful way to communicate about our work.

 Most people reading your blog post won't have worked for MSF.
 They might not have visited the country you are writing about.
 They probably haven't worked in a hospital.
 So don't forget them!

-Using technical language limits the audience and impact your blog post can have.
+Using technical language and acronyms limits the audience and impact your blog post can have.
+Make sure you avoid jargon and explain the context of events.

 - Remember your team

 Don't forget: all blog posts about MSF's work must be checked before publication to ensure they pose no risk to the dignity, privacy or safety of our patients or colleagues.
-We have strict guidelines which can vary depending on your setting.
+These risks can vary depending on your setting.
 Email email@example.com to find out more.